Home • Our Team

 Kendra Levin, Editorial Director

-Krista Vitola is a Senior Editor at Simon and Schuster Books for Young Readers.
-Before coming to S&S in November of 2016, Krista had been an editor at Delacorte Press, an imprint of Random House Children’s Books for nine years.
-A few of the authors she is lucky to work with are Anne Bustard, Donna Gephart, Kelly Yang, Shanna Miles, Shirley Marr, Supriya Kelkar, and Stuart Gibbs.
+Krista Vitola is an executive editor at Simon and Schuster Books for Young Readers.
+Before coming to S&S, Krista had been an editor at Delacorte Press, an imprint of Random House Children’s Books.
+A few of the authors she is lucky to work with are Alex Evanovich, Avione Lee, Janet Fox, Kelly Yang, Shirley Marr, and Stuart Gibbs.

-If Krista could live solely in the middle grade bubble, she would, and you will find that most of her list focuses on this age range.
+Krista gravitates toward illustrated books that make her laugh and place a huge smile on her face.
+These books explore the everyday with a comedic and outlandish sensibility while imparting important life lessons in the process.
+If Krista could live solely in the middle-grade bubble, she would, and you will find that most of her list focuses on this age range.
 Krista adores middle grade with a ton of heart, lyrical writing, and characters that reveal the inner kid in all of us.
-Some of her favorite authors are Ellen Raskin, Lauren Wolk, Soman Chainani, and Kate DiCamillo.
-Krista also acquires nonfiction middle grade that can be summed up as nutritious content in a candy-coated package.
-Her nonfiction acquisitions have ranged from cadaver dogs to gene-editing to a young readers’ adaptation of an LGBTQIA+ dictionary of lingo and colloquial phrases.
+Some of her favorite authors are Lauren Wolk, Soman Chainani, Kate DiCamillo and Gordon Korman.
+Krista also edits a range of non-fiction middle grade—from gene editing to LGBTQAI+ dictionaries to visual intelligence.

-On weeknights, Krista is obsessed with beating her time on the New York Times mini crossword puzzle and dancing to country music while performing any necessary household chore.
-When Krista is not reading, she is running outdoors with her son, eating whatever delicious treats are available, and drinking red wine (most times in that order, sometimes all at once).
+On weeknights, Krista is obsessed with beating her time on the mini New York Times crossword puzzle, watching ruthless dramas and wry romantic comedies, and dancing to country music while performing any necessary household chore.
+When Krista is not reading, she is running outdoors, eating whatever delicious treats are available and drinking red wine (most times in that order, sometimes all at once).
 She is a graduate of Villanova University.
 Follow her @Kav_Tepedino.

 Nicole Ellul joined Simon & Schuster in February of 2012 after previous roles with Bloomsbury Children’s Books and the picture book publisher, Sleeping Bear Press.
-She has edited a variety of books including New York Times bestsellers Love & Gelato, Rachel Lynn Solomon's See You Yesterday, The Witch Haven by Sasha Peyton Smith and The Wicked Deep by Shea Ernshaw, along with Indie Next List titles such as the space opera Sky Without Stars (Jessica Brody and Joanne Rendell) and Winterwood (Shea Ernshaw), and has been overjoyed editing the critically acclaimed Jenn Bennett romances.
-During her editorial career, she also had the honor of working on books by the immensely talented Jodi Picoult, Philippa Gregory, and R.L.
+She is the editor of #1 New York Times and international bestsellers, Fake Skating and Nothing Like the Movies by Lynn Painter and the Powerless Trilogy by Lauren Roberts.
+She is also the editor of #1 New York Times bestselling author Rachel Lynn Solomon (See You Yesterday, Past Present Future), and New York Times bestselling authors Shea Ernshaw (The Wicked Deep) and Jenna Evans Welch (Love & Gelato).
+Nicole is the editor of critically acclaimed authors Jenn Bennett (Alex, Approximately), Rebecca Danzenbaker (Soulmatch) and Erin Cotter (By Any Other Name).
+During her editorial career, Nicole also had the honor of working on books by the immensely talented Jodi Picoult, Philippa Gregory, and R.L.
 Stine.
-A former college volleyball player, Nicole graduated with a BA in history and English language and literature from Grand Valley University located in Grand Rapids—one of the vibrant artistic hubs in her home state of Michigan.
+A former college volleyball player, Nicole graduated with a BA in History and English Language and Literature from Grand Valley University located in Grand Rapids—one of the vibrant artistic hubs in her home state of Michigan.

 Celia Lee, Executive Editor